labcodes/stationery-shop/README.md

 ## Running it

 After installing, when you want to run the project locally, be sure to have your virtualenv active (running `poetry shell` from the project folder) and nvm set to the correct node version (by running `nvm use` on the project folder).
-If nvm is not found, try restarting your terminal or running `make setup_node_environment` manually.
+If nvm is not found, try restarting your terminal or reading through the installation step for NVM: <https://github.com/nvm-sh/nvm#installing-and-updating>

-Since nvm can be a little fiddly, if you have any issues with it, [try reading their documentation](https://github.com/nvm-sh/nvm#installing-and-updating) on how to use it.
+Since nvm can be a little fiddly, if you have any issues with it, [try reading their documentation](https://github.com/nvm-sh/nvm) on how to use it.

-For development purposes, the database engine used in this project is sqlite.
-So before running the server, migrate and load stub data on the database with:
+For development purposes, the database engine used in this project is SQlite.
+So before running the servers, you will need to migrate and load stub data on the database by running:

 ```sh
 $ make migrate